diericx/svelte-breadcrumbs/README.md

 ### Customizing route titles

-The `BreadcrumbItems` component will be importing your Svlete components based on the route id and will be looking for the following exported variables in the [Module Context](https://learn.svelte.dev/tutorial/module-exports):
+The `BreadcrumbTitle` component will be importing your Svlete components based on the route id and will be looking for the following exported variables in the [Module Context](https://learn.svelte.dev/tutorial/module-exports):

 - `pageTitle: string`
 - `getPageTitle: (data: any) -> string`